Specifying Component Properties

 To save a gradient in the User Presets tab, select Save.

-By default, a linear gradient (4) is used, but you can select another supported gradient type in the Properties view.
+By default, a linear gradient is used, but you can select another supported gradient type in the dropdown menu (5) of the color picker.

-In the Advanced tab of the Properties view, you can manage the more advanced properties of components that are based on the Item component and that are mostly used by application developers.
+In the Advanced and Layer sections of the Properties view, you can manage the more advanced properties of components that are inherited from the Item component and that are mostly used by application developers.

 Select the Smooth check box to activate smooth sampling.
 Smooth sampling is performed using linear interpolation, while non-smooth sampling is performed using the nearest neighbor.
 Because smooth sampling has minimal impact on performance, it is activated by default.